arjavpd/WineMLApp/README.md

 # WineMLApp
-Streamlit webapp that predicts the class of wine using python machine learning libraries.

 Hello!
 This is a ML web app that is built using python.
 I have always been interested in data science and so I decided to make an application for it!